puppetlabs/design-system/CONTRIBUTING.md

 **To build the library as a module and watch for changes:**

 1. If you haven't already done so, run `npm link` in this directory.
-2. Run `npm run watch` to will build the module, and rebuild on any change.
+2. Run `npm run watch` to build the module and rebuild on any change.
 3. For any project in which UI Components is a dependency, you can UI Components to see your changes reflected in the parent.
 In the parent project, run `npm link @puppet/insights-ui-components`.
   Make sure you're using the same version of Node.js in both projects.